 About this topic, Ms. Mason said:

 His education should furnish him with whole galleries of mental pictures, pictures by great artists old and new;––…–– in fact, every child should leave school with at least a couple of hundred pictures by great masters hanging permanently in the halls of his imagination, to say nothing of great buildings, sculpture, beauty of form and colour in things he sees.
 Perhaps we might secure at least a hundred lovely landscapes too,––sunsets, cloudscapes, starlight nights.
 At any rate he should go forth well furnished because imagination has the property of magical expansion, the more it holds the more it will hold.(Vol 6 pg 43 – emphasis mine)

 I especially liked the last part… “imagination has the property of magical expansion, the more it holds the more it will hold.”

-As we’ve been going through the Ambleside Online picture study schedule, there have been a few times that my son has asked me something specific about a picture like, “what’s that thing?” or, “who is that?”
-In some cases, I’ve been able to come up with some random factoid that happened to wedge itself in my brain when I was in school, or I can pull one of my textbooks down from the shelf (I’ve kept about 90% of them because I have a hard time getting rid of books 😐 ) and look up the piece in question.
-In other cases, though, I haven’t had a ready answer.
+When we first started doing picture study at home, there were a few times when my son asked me something specific about a picture like, “what’s that thing?” or, “who is that?”
+In some cases, I was able to answer his questions with topics I remembered studying in college, or I could pull one of my old textbooks down from the shelf and look up the piece in question.
+In other cases, though, I didn’t have a ready answer.

-Because of this, I decided to come up with something I could use in my own homeschool to help me with picture study.
-Linked below are all of the Charlotte Mason Picture Study Aids I’ve made.
-They’re all free, so please feel free to download and use them in your own art appreciation!
+Because of this, I decided to come up with something I could use in my own homeschool to help me with picture study and wanted to share these resources with others who might run into this problem as well!